Homeward Review: Is It Worth the Cost?

 Opting for an iBuyer’s upfront cash offer can simplify your selling process and help you get cash on hand when buying a new home — but there are some drawbacks.

-While iBuyers pay more than other real estate investors, those offers come with service fees attached.
+While iBuyers like Opendoor pay more than other real estate investors, those offers come with service fees attached.
 You also miss out on selling your home on the open market to make extra on top of the cash deal, like you do with Homeward.

 How Homeward works